fgoujeon/maki/README.md

 };

 /*
-We finally have our SM.
+We finally have our state machine.
-Note that we can pass a configuration struct as second template argument to fine tune the behavior of our SM.
+Note that we can pass a configuration struct as second template argument to fine tune the behavior of our state machine.
 */
 using sm_t = awesm::sm<sm_configuration>;